skubed0007/nasembler/Infos_MD/CLI_REFERENCE.md

 ## Error Handling

-By default, NASembler will collect all errors in a file and report them together.
+By default, nasembler will collect all errors in a file and report them together.
 You can change this behavior:

 ```bash
 # Stop on the first error